CLINICAL PREVENTION & POPULATION HEALTH CURRICULUM FRAMEWORK

 APTRlogo

 The Clinical Prevention and Population Health Curriculum Framework is a product of the interprofessional Healthy People Curriculum Task Force convened by the Association for Prevention Teaching and Research.
-The mission of the Task Force is to achieve Healthy People 2030 educational objectives for students in health professions education programs.
+The mission of the Task Force is to increase the inclusion of core clinical prevention and population health content and interprofessional learning experiences in health professions education.

 Suggested citation: